| 1. Duality ZF

 |FULL TILT v0.06|

 Full Tilt is a 3D sprite-based racing game (Out-Run clone) designed and created for my final year project (COMP 4983) at Acadia University.
-The project commenced from scratch on February 21, 1999 and was finished on April 30, 1999, a period of ten weeks.
+The project was finished in a period of ten weeks.
 This time span includes the proposal, design, implementation and testing of the final product, as well as the documentation.

 I chose to program Full Tilt because I have been an avid Out-Run fan since the game showed up in the arcades in 1986.
 It is popular enough that it is still found in arcades today, over a decade after its release.
 Classic arcade titles such as Out-Run have always seemed to avoid the PC scene, and when they did show up, the arcade feel was gone.
 You will notice some of the pictures are the exact images borrowed from the original Out-Run game ROM (most of them slightly modified), and the rest were drawn by myself or created with my programs.
 For example, the car was rendered by a gouraud shading program I created, using a design created by a mathematical formula that I threw together in a couple of hours.
 I also could not help throwing in an image of Crowell Tower, my place of residence during my four years at Acadia University.

-I designed and programmed a GW-BASIC version of the simple scan-line road engine that these classic arcade racing games used when I was in grade VIII (way back in 1988), and decided to call my yet-to-be-made game Full Tilt.
+I designed and programmed a GW-BASIC version of the simple scan-line road engine that these classic arcade racing games used when I was in grade VIII, and decided to call my yet-to-be-made game Full Tilt.
 Although the engine was coded again from scratch, the engine used in Full Tilt is the same original design.
 It was chosen because of its speed and simplicity.

 The purpose of the project was to showcase my abilities to create a 3D game.
 It should be noted that this code is all original and self-taught.
 This includes all algorithms, high-level language, assembly language... everything.